Join Us for Pop Up Test Center Info Sessions

 Understanding Your Score

 You will receive your score immediately upon completion of the placement assessment.
-These scores can be viewed by re-entering ALEKS using the access link from your advisor (for students who signed up at home) or through the ALEKS PPL website (for students who originally tested at the Test Center).
+These scores can be viewed by login in to you ALEKS account through the ALEKS PPL website.

 In order to register for a math class, a student must achieve the minimum placement result for the corresponding class.
 The table below explains how to understand your ALEKS score.
 If you have any questions or concerns, please contact an advisor for clarification.